noureh10/noureh10/README.md

 👋 Hi <br/>

-My name is Nour and welcome to my Github page.
+My name is Nour and welcome to my Github profile.

-I'm a student in Computer Science and a tech enthusiast.
-Here, you'll find all my personal projects (mostly written in Python, Batch or Java).
+I'm a student at 19 Campus from the 42 Network.
+Here lies all my personal repositories as well as my 42 project.

 ## Useful link